statnmap/gpx-traces-website-php/README.md

 ## Categories

-The GPX traces are categorized into three categories:
+The GPX traces are categorized into five categories:

-- `sec`: Dry traces
-- `inonde`: Flooded traces
-- `boueux`: Muddy traces
+- `parcours`: Files starting with "Parcours"
+- `chemin_boueux`: Files containing "chemin" and "boueux"
+- `chemin_inondable`: Files containing "chemin" and "inondable"
+- `danger`: Files containing "danger"
+- `autres`: Other files

 The category is determined based on the GPX file name.
 Ensure the file name includes the category to map it correctly.

+To update the categories, modify the `getCategory` function in the `scripts/process-gpx.js` file.

+To update the effect of new categories on color and weight, modify the `getColor` and `getWeight` functions in the `scripts/map.js` file.

 ## GitHub Actions